Texas youth hockey coach, 29, dies from coronavirus complications days after feeling sick

 CLICK HERE TO GET THE FOX NEWS APP

-Nearly 30 youth players and coaches have tested positive for the virus this month which could be linked to a recent tournament, Dallas County Health and Human Services, FOX 4 reported.
+Nearly 30 youth players and coaches have tested positive for the virus this month, which could be linked to a recent tournament in the area, the Dallas County Health and Human Services said, FOX 4 reported.